DataDog/integrations-core/rabbitmq/README.md

  This enables scraping of the [`/metrics` endpoint][20] on one rabbitmq node.

 ##### [RabbitMQ Management Plugin][4].

-__Note: Starting with RabbitMQ v3.8, the [Rabbitmq Prometheus Plugin][19] is enabled by default and our integration communicates with it over an HTTP API.__

 Enable the plugin.
 The Agent user then needs at least the `monitoring` tag and these required permissions: